cpp-gamedev/blog/content/posts/cpp-build-process/index.md

 also performs a series of optimization techniques where applicable (inter alia constant folding and function inlining) before the assembler transforms this intermediate product into object code.
 Bear in mind that many compilers turn off all optimizations by default to improve the debug experience.
-They’re the penultimate result of the compiling process and contain machine code with unresolved external dependencies that are fed into the linker in the next stage.
+They're the penultimate result of the build process and contain machine code with unresolved external dependencies that are fed into the linker in the next stage.
 Some compilers provide support for multiple languages or target architectures which is one of the many compelling reasons to use them over others.
 In comparison, a traditional static